vishal-kumar4/Multibase/DECISIONS.md

 ## LLM provider abstraction (Claude or Gemini, configurable)
 A thin `LLMProvider` interface means swapping models is a config change, not a rewrite, and lets us A/B cost/quality later.
-Trade-off: slight upfront complexity vs. hardcoding one provider.
+Trade-off: slight upfront complexity vs. hardcoding one providear.

 ## Docker Postgres on a non-default port (5433)
 Local machine already had a Homebrew Postgres bound to 5432.
 Rather than